×

 If you have not spent a lot of time in St. Petersburg, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "When considering whether to buy or rent a home in St. Petersburg, a number of factors should be taken into account, including cost, lifestyle and long-term goals.
 Purchasing a home requires a larger upfront investment than renting, and requires a commitment to live in the area for an extended period of time.
 Renting may be more cost-effective in the short-term and allows for more flexibility, since you can move without having to sell a home.
 You should also consider the neighborhoods and lifestyles that best fit your individual needs and preferences.
-Ultimately, the choice between buying and renting a home in St. Petersburg is a personal decision and will depend on your individual circumstances," remarked one member in St. Petersburg.
+Ultimately, the choice between buying and renting a home in St. Petersburg is a personal decision and will depend on your individual circumstances," said one person in St. Petersburg.

 What do I need to know when buying property in St. Petersburg?